DIY: How to Make A Simple Frame Bag

 Tools and Other Materials

 The process of planning and making a frame bag is relatively simple, but still time consuming.
-It took me about 4 hours to put this bag together.
+It took me three or four hours to put this bag together.
 The best advice I could give is to measure several times and cut once.
 Note that I am still not the most neat seamster, and I made this in a rush, so there are some ugly stitches here.